noormesslmani/MeetALocal/README.md

    ```sh
    npm start
    ```
+3. Place your IP address in constants/address

+4. Create an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) and place it in .env file

-3. Scan the generated QR code with your camera (ios) or through the Expo Go application (android)
+5. Scan the generated QR code with your camera (ios) or through the Expo Go application (android)

 #### To Run The Desktop App